JonasMuehlmann/datastructures.go/README.md

 Implementation of various data structures and algorithms in Go.

+For documentation, refer to https://pkg.go.dev/github.com/JonasMuehlmann/datastructures.go.

+For algorithms to operate on the containers, refer to https://github.com/JonasMuehlmann/goaoi.

 **Most documentation below is out of date and/or incomplete**

 ## Data Structures